Environmental Genome Initiative

 Awarded the Innovation in Smart Chemistry Award sponsored by Nike, NASA, U.S. Department of State, Estee Lauder, American Chemical Society Green Chemistry Institute, and U.S. Agency for International Development.

-The nonprofit Environmental Genome Initiative is collaborating with product manufacturers and industry associations, foundations and investors to build a transparent, open-source database to map the content, design, manufacturing processes, and energy use of the 100,000 industrial chemicals-in-commerce used to make all materials and products worldwide.
+The nonprofit Environmental Genome Initiative is collaborating with manufacturers, industry associations, governments, foundations, and investors to build the largest transparent database to map the content, design, manufacturing processes, and energy use of the 100,000 industrial chemicals-in-commerce used to make all materials and products worldwide.

-Our goal is to produce the map of the environmental footprints of all products by first establishing the carbon footprint of the industrial chemicals used, the critical base of any product.
-It enables the most accurate estimate of greenhouse gas emissions and provides the means for credible public disclosures of the direct and indirect emissions of manufactured products that investors, procurement professionals, regulators, and customers worldwide are moving toward.
+Our goal is to map the environmental footprints of all products by first establishing the carbon footprint of the industrial chemicals used to make them.
+It enables the most accurate estimate of GHG emissions and provides the means for credible public disclosures of the direct and indirect emissions of manufactured products that regulators, investors, procurement professionals, and customers are increasingly demanding.

-With our next generation life cycle inventory data, companies will no longer have to risk relying on imprecise and highly variable secondary information based on industry averages – data often inappropriately used to measure environmental impacts.
+With our next generation life cycle inventory data, companies will no longer have to use data purchased from large, compiled LCI databases that are likely incomplete or not purpose fit for the project, or to rely on imprecise and highly variable secondary information based on industry averages.

-They’ll be able to respond confidently to stakeholders who want better climate risk and emissions information to inform decision making.
-Our datasets will allow firms to more accurately measure, manage and mitigate their impact on the environment and on human health and safety, to improve their product designs and supply chains while lowering costs as they achieve greater efficiencies.
+They’ll be able to respond confidently to investors and other stakeholders who want better climate risk and emissions information to inform decision making.
+Our datasets will allow firms seeking a data-driven supply chain strategy to more accurately measure, manage, and mitigate their impact on the environment and on human health and safety while operating more efficiently.

 Currently, investors, companies, procurement professionals, and regulators are reliant on a life cycle industry with datasets still in development.
 Too often firms rely on environmental impact studies built on secondary information, based on industry averages, that are inappropriate for this use.
 The results are imprecise and highly variable (+/- 400 to 1,000%).